pravega/pravega-operator/README.md

 To understand how to deploy a Pravega Operator using helm, refer to [this](charts/pravega-operator#installing-the-chart).

 #### Deploying in Test Mode
- The Operator can be run in a "test" mode if we want to create pravega on minikube or on a cluster with very limited resources by  enabling `testmode: true` in `values.yaml` file.
+ The Operator can be run in `test mode` if we want to deploy pravega on minikube or on a cluster with very limited resources by enabling `testmode: true` in `values.yaml` file.
 Operator running in test mode skips minimum replica requirement checks on Pravega components.
-"Test" mode ensures a bare minimum setup of pravega and is not recommended to be used in production environments.
+Test mode provides a bare minimum setup and is not recommended to be used in production environments.

 ### Upgrade the Operator